doc4d/docs/docs/ViewPro/method-list.md

 In *optionObj*, pass the workbook options to apply to *vpAreaName*.

 If *optionObj* is empty, the command does nothing.

+Modified workbook options are saved with the document.

 The following table lists the available workbook options: